Lead Your Classroom with Confidence

 Career Outcomes

 Become a skilled, licensed educator ready to provide individualized and data-based instruction for students with disabilities.
-When you complete the graduate certificate in Teacher of Students with Moderate Disabilities, you’ll have the skills to:
+When you complete the Add-On Licensure in Teacher of Students With Moderate Disabilities graduate certificate, you’ll have the skills to:

 - Plan, implement, and evaluate Individualized Education Programs (IEPs)